 The budget development process, called Program Budgeting, without limitation, shall:

 I. Provide for involvement and participation of administrators, staff members, and others interested in the conduct of the business of the District;

 II.
-Provide for a general fund cash reserve of no less than four percent (4%) and no more than sixteen percent (16%) of the anticipated budget of expenditures for the year;
+Provide for a general fund cash reserve of no less than seven percent (7%) and no more than twenty percent (20%) of the anticipated budget of expenditures for the year;

 III.
 Provide in the general fund contingency for unanticipated expenses of no less than one-fifth of one